HassenMaamri/Advanced-Lane-Finding/README.md

 ### Discussion

-This pipeline can be challenged with changing weather conditions, road quality, lighting, and different types of driving conditions like lane shifts and exiting.
+This pipeline did a fairly good job detecting both white and yellow lines on the road captured in the provided video.
+The challenging part was to deal with lighting and shadows.
+However, it can still be challenged with weather conditions, road quality (confusion between lines and cracks), and different types of driving conditions like lane shifts and exiting.
+It would be interesting to test this pipeline with different videos of different roads.
+Deep-learning-based semantic segmentation can help the pipeline with better pixel detection for these challenges.